 With a Stocks and Shares Lifetime ISA, you can invest your cash with the potential to earn more than you would saving cash – while still getting the 25% bonus on your contributions.

-We’ll run through the different types of investments you can make below.
+We’ll now run through the different types of investments you can get.

 Types of investments